Multiwavelength observations of the supernova remnant G349.7+02 interacting with a molecular cloud: Results and analysis

 We have detected weak emission from the OH main-line masers at 1665 and 1667~MHz towards two locations in the observed field.
-The positions and flux densities of the sources are summarised in Table~\ref{tab-mainl} and maser profiles are shown in Figure~\ref{fig-oh-mm}.
-One of the main-line masers, denoted MM(1), was found towards the SNR.
-Its position is closest (offset by 5~arcsec in RA and 1~arcsec in Dec) to that of maser M3 and maser emission was detected only in the 1665~MHz transition.
-The other maser, MM(2), was detected in both main-line transitions and is centred on the UC H\,{\sc ii} region IRAS~17147--3725.
-The detection of an OH(1665~MHz) maser towards the \oh maser site in an SNR is very intriguing and we discuss it in more detail in section $\S$4.4.
+The positions and flux densities of the sources are summarised in Table~\ref{tab-mainl} and the maser profiles are shown in Figure~\ref{fig-oh-mm}.
+One of the main-line masers, denoted MM(1), is located in the direction of the SNR.
+Its position is closest (offset by 5~arcsec in RA and 1~arcsec in Dec) to that of maser M3 and emission was detected only in the 1665~MHz transition.
+The second maser, MM(2), was detected in both main-line transitions and is centred on the UC H\,{\sc ii} region IRAS~17147--3725.
+Therefore, MM(2) is clearly related to star-formation.
+The peak velocity of the 1665~MHz transition of 16\kms\ is somewhat different from the peak velocity of the 1667~MHz transition of 10\kms, but both velocities fall within the range for the molecular gas found towards the H\,{\sc ii} region (10--20\kms).
+This discrepancy in the peak velocities of the masers may occur in star-forming regions \citep[e.g.,][]{masheder94,caswell99}, indicating a slight difference in their formation sites in the molecular cloud and consequent variations in the conditions producing the masers.